ananya343B/pes_pd/README.md

 Standard Parasitic Exchange Format:

 Represents parasitic information for integrated circuits such as resistance and capacitance which can significantly affect the performance of a circuit.
-So accurate modeling and extraction of these parasitics are crucial for designing and optimizing electronic devices.
+So accurate modeling and extraction of these parasitics are crucial for designing and optimizing electronic devices.After routing has been completed interconnect parasitics can be extracted into a SPEF file.

 The SPEF extractor is not a part of OpenLANE as of now.